CelticParser/luminousarizona.com/src/images/la-mision-de-san-xavier-del-bac.md

 A silent promise in the waning light,
 A sanctuary holding time's slow dance.
 <br><br>
-It stands afar, where faith and solace meet,
+​It stands afar, a relic stark and grand,
-A beacon pure, beneath the heavens' heat.
+As when the last of them released its hand.
 <br><br><p style="float:right;">-jason_</p>